chobbledotcom/play-test-website/pages/about.md

   order: 2
 permalink: /about/
 ---
-## What is Play-Test?

-Play-Test is a web platform for logging inspections of play equipment like bouncy castles, slides, or obstacle courses.
+**Play-Test is a web platform for logging inspections of play equipment like bouncy castles, slides, or obstacle courses.**

 These units are commonly tested against the **BS EN 14960** specification, and that's the specification that Play-Test tries to fit to.